contao/docs/docs/manual/installation/contao-manager.en.md

 {{% /notice %}}

-### Can Contao Manager be added to an existing installation? {#the-contao manager can be added to an existing installation}
+### Can Contao Manager be added to an existing installation?

 Yes, if you use a Contao installation in the Managed Edition, you can install Contao Manager later.
 Just upload the `contao-manager.phar` files into the directory `web` and add the file extension `.php`.